Defined Benefit Members

 We have designed your investment options so that you can choose how much control you want to take over your investments, what funds suit the type of investor you are and how the investments fit with when you plan to retire.

-The Plan's Normal Retirement Age is 65.
-However you may be able to draw your benefits earlier or later with the consent of the Plan's Trustees.
+the Scheme's Normal Retirement Age is 65.
+However you may be able to draw your benefits earlier or later with the consent of the Scheme's Trustees.
 The earliest age from which you can start to take your pension benefits (unless you are retiring due to ill health) is currently 55.
-You can continue in the Plan, and in employment with DXC, after you start to draw retirement benefits.
+You can continue in the Scheme, and in employment with DXC, after you start to draw retirement benefits.
 However, the annual allowance for retirement savings will reduce

 When you retire, you can choose to take your pension account in the way that suits you best.
 You have a choice of the following options:

-You can get more information about the Plan from Willis Towers Watson, the Plan administrators.
-To find out more visit https://epa.towerswatson.com/accounts/CSC/
+You can get more information about the Scheme from Standard Life, the Scheme administrators.
+To find out more visit https://workplace.standardlifepensions.com/dxcuk

-Shortly after joining the Plan,you will be sent details of your user ID and password for you to access your account at https://epa.towerswatson.com/accounts/CSC/
+Shortly after joining the Scheme,you will be sent details of your user ID and password for you to access your account at https://workplace.standardlifepensions.com/dxcuk

 Once you have access, you will be able to access, view and service your account online.
 This includes a facility to enable you to switch your pension account between the available funds.